Mission and Vision

 History of VVMTA

-In 4 short years the VVMBA has become a force in the Vail Valley rallying locals to work in their backyards on their favorite trail.
-By building a small army of experienced trail crew leaders VVMBA can handle volunteer days of up to 300 people.
+In 8 short years the VVMTA has become a force in the Vail Valley rallying locals to work in their backyards on their favorite trail.
+By building a small army of experienced trail crew leaders VVMTA can handle volunteer days of up to 300 people.
 Planning and advocacy can be powerful tools when working with local land managers.
-VVMBAs vision for making the Vail Valley a world class mountain biking destination is becoming a reality.
+The VVMBA re-branded to the Vail Valley Mountain Trails Alliance (VVMTA) in April of 2019.
+This re-brand was to better align our organization with the efforts and advocacy that we have already been performing on trails in our community.
+Read about the full re-brand here.

-The Vail Valley Mountain Bike Association (VVMBA) is the Eagle County, CO local chapter of the International Mountain Bike Association (IMBA) https://www.imba.com/.
+The Vail Valley Mountain Trails Alliance (VVMTA) is the Eagle County, CO local chapter of the International Mountain Bicycling Association (IMBA)

-The VVMBA is a 501(c)(3) nonprofit organization.
-Donations to VVMBA may be tax deductible.
+The VVMTA is a 501(c)(3) nonprofit organization.
+Donations to VVMTA may be tax deductible.
 Consult with your tax advisor for details.